The CLIC project: The CLIC design status and overview

 The CLIC accelerator, detector studies and physics potential are documented in detail at:~\url{http://clic.cern/european-strategy}.
 Information about the accelerator, physics and detector collaborations and the studies in general is available at:~\url{http://clic.cern}.

-The quality of the Project Implementation Plan approaches Technical Design Report level, but not enough detailed engineering design and pre-series in industry of assembled units, for example of complete modules, were done at the time, hence the title Project Implementation Plan.
+The quality of the Project Implementation Plan approaches Technical Design Report level, but since a limited amount of detailed engineering design and in particular pre-series in industry of assembled units, for example of complete modules, was performed at the time of its publication, the title Project Implementation Plan was chosen.

 Since the publication of the reports above for the European Strategy Update in 2018-19, the baseline luminosity at 380 GeV has been updated according to new studies, new power estimates show a significant reduction, and technical progress and improvements related to X-band technology and klystron design have been achieved.
 These are among the new developments included in this report.